 Any question as to the meaning for proper interpretation of any of the provisions of these Bylaws shall be determined by the Board of Directors.

 ARTICLE IV: BOARD OF DIRECTORS

-At each Annual Meeting of the Active Members of the Club, three Directors shall be elected to serve for a term of three years or until their successors have been duly elected and qualified.
+At each Annual Meeting of the Active Members of the Club, new Directors shall be elected to serve for a term of three years to maintain full board membership, not to exceed eleven (11).

 No member shall be eligible to serve two consecutive full (three year) terms as a Director.

 Any member of the Board of Directors who shall cease to be an Active Member of the Club shall automatically cease to be a member of the Board of Directors.

 Any member of the Board of Directors may be removed for cause from the Board and/or from such office as he may hold by a two-thirds vote of the full Board of Directors or by a majority vote of the Active Members.

 The Board of Directors, with the responsibility for the management of the Club property, business, and affairs, may in addition to the powers and authority of these bylaws expressly conferred upon them, exercise all such powers and do all such acts and things as may be exercised by the Club, but subject, nevertheless, to the provisions of the Statute, of the Charter, and of these bylaws, and to any regulations or amendments made from time to time; provided that no regulations nor amendments so made shall invalidate any prior act of the Directors which would have been valid if such regulations or amendment had not been made.